kongou-ae/blog/content/archives/2019/09/how-to-check-the-new-azurestack.md

+---
+title: How to check the new Azure Stack
+author: kongou_ae
+date: 2019-09-04
+url: /archives/2019/08/how-to-check-new-azurestack
+categories:
+  - azurestack
+---

 ## Introduction
 Azure stack requires users to apply patch and update(P&U) continually.
 If your Azure Stack is not in the latest three versions, Microsoft doesn’t support your Azure Stack.
 So it is so important that Azure Stack Operator notice the release of new Azure Stack.